Vincent-Therrien/gpu-arena/vulkan/readme.md

 # Vulkan

 Vulkan is an application programming interface designed for computer graphics, but it also supports general-purpose computing through computing shaders.
 Vulkan uses SPIR-V as its shading language, which is not intended to be human-readable.
 You can write the shaders in a human readable language, like GLSL and HLSL, and compile it to SPIR-V before feeding it to Vulkan.
-This project uses GLSL.
+This project uses GLSL and the compiler `glslangValidator`.

+Note: The Website https://vulkan-tutorial.com/ is a **much** better resource to learn Vulkan!
+This current repository aims at providing simple comparisons between GPU programming APIs, so it only provides simple examples.

 ## Graphics Example